 Katty has been working at Utah Valley University since 2007.
 She is currently working as an Academic Advisor-Latino Specialist in Multicultural Student Services.
 Katty has a Bachelor degree in Business Management, and a Master's of Education from UVU.
 She enjoys working with students, and is the club advisor over the USALO and Latino Drama clubs.

 Phone: (801) 863-5382

 Kumen was raised on the Navajo reservation in Crystal, New Mexico.
-He graduated from Utah Valley University with a B.S. in English/Creative Writing.
+He graduated from Utah Valley University with a B.S. in English/Creative Writing and is currently pursuing a Master's of Education degree at UVU.
 He has administrative experience in tribal programs and non-profit organizations.
 He comes to UVU as an Academic Advisor in Multicultural Student Services.
 His responsibilities include: recruiting, academic advisement, tribal scholarship assistance, and Native Sun Club advisement.
 He is a great advocate for our students and we are happy to have him advance our programs and mission.

 Phone: (801) 863-7128

 Lucy Owens is from Samoa and has worked here at Utah Valley University (UVU) for over ten years.
 She has earned her Bachelor's degree in Paralegal Studies and has an Associates of Applied Science degrees in Legal Assistant, Legal Secretary, and Executive Assistant, all from UVU.
 Lucy is one of the academic advisors for Multicultural Student Services.
 Her responsibilities encompass assisting prospective, new, transfer, undecided, continuing, and returning students with admissions, registration, financial aid, scholarships, academic and educational programs, degrees, and other supportive resources.
-Lucy is also the advisor for UVU's Oceania Pasefika Club since 1990.
 She has an open door policy to all students who need assistance academically and/or for those who wish to come in to her office and visit.